casper-network/docs/source/docs/casper/dapp-dev-guide/building-dapps/monitoring-events.md

 ```
 </details>

-Refer to the following definitions of the JSON representation terms:
 - [block_hash](/design/serialization-standard/#block-hash) - A cryptographic hash that is used to identify a Block.
 - [era_id](/design/serialization-standard/#eraid) - The period of time used to specify when specific events in a blockchain network occur.
 - [signature](/design/serialization-standard/#signature) - A serialized byte representation of a cryptographic signature.